-The above ensures that DNB receives assurance on all relevant processes and systems.
-If it is not possible for the bank to meet these requirements, it must be agreed with DNB how to deal with these requirements for that specific situation.
+If it is not possible for the bank to meet these requirements, the solution for the specific situation must be coordinated with DNB.

 Benefit from consistency with audits on KYC processes

 There is a lot of cohesion between the management of KYC processes and the requirements of the Single Customer View Policy Rule.
 Banks have often set up separate control programs for KYC on the basis of the requirements in the Wwft.
 Usually, these requirements go further than the SCV requirements, however in some areas the SCV requirements go further.
 Consider, for example, the collection and processing of BSNs of customers and representatives or the reliability of data required for deduplication of customers.